-Your current actual location is displayed here.
-You can see the sky from anywhere in the world by clicking on this tile to manually change the viewing location.
+Your current location is displayed here.
+Clicking on this lets you manually change the location.

-You can pick a viewing location from the map, find a viewing location with the search box or enter the latitude and longitude of the viewing location.
-Note that Night Sky will not use the viewing location you have selected as your actual location.
-You will continue to receive notifications and alerts for your actual location.
+You can pick a location from the map, find a location with the search box or enter the latitude and longitude of the location.

 Space Travel Tile